Let’s get started on this Guided Tai Chi VR Review.

 Guided Tai Chi VR will certainly not make you a Tai Chi master.
 There are definitely still some confusing parts.

 There is also no focus on when I should be breathing.
 There is a lot of breathing work done in Tai chi.
-Like for example, when you step forward you should be breathing in.
+For example, when you step forward you should be breathing in.
 It would be helpful if there were breathing visual indicators when starting out as well.

 Overall, it could even be questioned if this is “actually” Tai Chi as you are not learning the movements or the names of them, but instead simply following balls around in the patterns of Tai Chi.
 It still makes for a calming experience and can give you an idea if this type of movement is right for you, but perhaps keep this in mind.
 Let’s continue this Guided Tai Chi review.